You are going to use the command kubectl a lot. Using autocompletion will save you a lot of typing

 helm delete --purge releasemysql

 These tips and tricks will have a significant impact on your productivity while using Kubernetes.
 Using less times on these will allow you to focus more on the main goal of your kubernetes applications on your cluster.
-If you have further questions on Kubernetes or Helm, do not hesitate to contact us.
+After productivity comes security, learn how to create Kubernetes Secrets in this article.